adamw/website/content/_index.md

       description: I've worked on many projects over the years, but this is the one I'm most proud of.
 Many of them are open source.
 latest_articles:
   title: Latest articles
-  description: All of my long-form thoughts on programming, career and more.
   articles:
     - title: "Migrating to Linear 101"
       description: Linear helps streamline software projects, sprints, tasks, and bug tracking.
 Here’s how to get started.